evael-dev/evael-lib/README.md

 - - -

-Evael library contains many useful helpers used by the Evael engine and related projects.
+evael-lib contains many useful helpers used by the Evael engine and related projects.
 It aims to be fully @nogc and extremely simple to use.

 ### Features